UMAprotocol/docs/docs/developers/designing-incentives.md

 - 10% as profit for the core contract development team
 - 50% to liquidity mining
-- 40% to other developers who build additional dapps or perform marketing
+- 40% to other developers who build additional dApps or perform marketing (dApp mining)

 Allocating rewards in such a way would allow you to handle the financial design, contract deployment and initial bare-bones dapp creation, and then use $UMA rewards to incentivize token liquidity and improvements of the synthetic token product/dapp experience.
 This rewards structure is customizable for every project's requirements and goals - but is intended to increase the overall utility, usability, excitement and total value minted for participating contracts.